gofar09/tic-tac-toe-client/README.md

 area where I feel I could have greatly improved.
 Overall though, I'm extremely happy with my final product.

+Lastly, a list of some issues I want to work on going forward are:
+  -Button placement, sizing, colors.
+  -Better feedback message displays
+  -Enhanced API linkage
+  -Dual sign Ins
+  -Multi-device, multi-player

 Thanks for checking it out, I hope you find it interesting!

 -Gordon